stiron/stiron-go-mtpfs/README.md

 go-mtpfs Puppet module
 ======================

-This is a repository for the go-mtpfs Puppet module
+This module will install the go-mtpfs package on Ubuntu Linux to enable the usage of Android based devices.

+#Distros

+* Ubuntu 12.04 =<

 #Dependencies